Mist-Automation-Programmability/mist_runner_collection/README.md

 ## Verifying the Results:
 Since this is postman and more sophisticated autmation tools, you are reliant on the output to verify that these actions have been completed successfully.
+(Update) I have attempted to do some validation of results with the testing features.
+During Runner execution you should see test failing if some assumptions aren't met.

 ### Inherited Works
 Most of the Mist API calls come from the Thomas Munzer Mist Postman collection.
 They have been modified to with additional tests and scripts.